Birthdate : 07/24/1076

 Destination touring cars: Monteiro was a WTCC frontrunner from the moment he joined the championship with SEAT in 2007.
 He earned four wins with the Spanish make and seven for Honda.

-Title dreams in tatters: Having excelled during the first half of the 2017 WTCC season, Monteiro was on course for title with the Asian leg of the season remaining only to suffer serious head and neck injuries in a testing crash at Circuit de Barcelona-Catalunya in September of that year.
-It brought an abrupt end to his campaign.
+Title dreams in tatters: Having excelled during the first half of the 2017 WTCC season, Monteiro was on course for the title with the Asian leg of the season remaining only to suffer serious head and neck injuries in a testing crash at Circuit de Barcelona-Catalunya in September of that year.
+It brought an abrupt end to his campaign and left him fearing he’d never race again.

-Heroic recovery: Monteiro subsequently fought a courageous, albeit arduous battle to regain fitness and be allowed to compete again with his return in Free Practice 1 at WTCR JVCKENWOOD Race of Japan last October coming 415 days after the accident.
-He scored an impressive weekend-best P11 on this comeback.
+Heroic recovery: Monteiro subsequently fought a courageous, albeit arduous battle to regain fitness with his return in Free Practice 1 at WTCR Race of Japan in October 2018 coming 415 days after the accident.
+He scored a weekend-best P11 on his comeback, his rival drivers marking his return to action by forming a guard of honour before he ventured out on track for the first time.

 Did you know?
 Monteiro was set for a life more ordinary had he not discovered a knack for driving, as he explains: “My family is in the hotel business and I went to study hotel management in Switzerland.
 I loved it and that was the direction I was going to go in.
 But after I finished my studies I had the opportunity to drive a race car, which I thought maybe I could do as a hobby.
 But then I got discovered, got some opportunities and made the decision that hotel management could wait and I would go back to it if I wasn’t successful in motorsport.”